 Although the honeybee’s possession of a barbed stinger that leads to the bee’s death following its first insertion in an adversary makes no sense when viewed from the perspective of the Theory of Evolution and the Law of Natural Selection, it makes perfect sense when this maladaptive feature is viewed from the perspective of the Law of Balance.
 The fact that honeybees live in highly organized, populous colonies makes them far more successful, in terms of total numbers, than perhaps all other bee species.
 Hence, the purpose of this maladaptive feature is to reduce their success in comparison to other bee species.
 In the realm of horseracing, this is comparable to the practice of weighing down faster horses or lighter jockeys to make the race more even.
 For the honeybee’s barbed stinger is indeed a biological handicap.

 Let us turn our attention to another creature – the octopus – whose behaviour, when considered from the perspective of the Law of Natural Selection, likewise makes no sense.
-In its fully developed stage, the octopus possesses some marvelous and unusual adaptive features, including its ability to change colour rapidly to blend into its environment, which helps it to catch prey and hide from predators, its powerful suction cups, which aid it in both hunting and defending itself, the black ink it can expel in order temporarily to confuse its predators, thus giving it time to escape, and its lack of a skeleton, which allows it to squeeze through narrow rocky passages that larger sea organisms cannot pass through.
+In its fully developed stage, the octopus possesses some marvelous and unusual adaptive features, including its ability to change colour rapidly to blend into its environment, which helps it to catch prey and hide from predators, its powerful suction cups, which aid it in both hunting and defending itself, the black ink it can expel in order temporarily to confuse its predators, thus giving it time to escape, and its lack of a skeleton, which allows it to squeeze through narrow rocky passages that larger or more rigid sea organisms cannot pass through.

 However, in their infant stage, before they become large enough to defend themselves from the many predators that lurk in the seas and oceans where they live, octopuses are extremely vulnerable to being eaten.
 In effect, baby octopuses are tasty, defenceless morsels of protein that are easily digested because of their lack of bones and are very easily caught because of their relatively slow and awkward method of propelling themselves.
 In the case of jellyfish, which use a similar method of propulsion, they at least have stinging cells in their tentacles to keep predators away.
 In addition, they consist almost entirely of water, meaning that jellyfish are not very nutritious.
 How could Nature, which has taken the trouble to equip many other species with formidable defences, have been so negligent in the case of the octopus?